-By Ernst Renner, Managing Partner
+By Ernst Renner.
+Managing Partner

 Never before has the insurance industry seen a time of such dramatic change.
 For decades, the insurance industry has continued along a consistent path of underwriting, pricing, receiving and reserving, paying claims, and administering policies.
 At its core, insurance will likely always be this way; however, now insurers must respond to the demands of a changing population who expect carriers to support retail-style processing.
-For property and casualty insurers, and life and annuity companies, this will be a tectonic shift their sales models, operational processes, and the underlying technology.
+For property and casualty insurers, and life and annuity companies, this will be a tectonic shift in their sales models, operational processes, and the underlying technology.

 Some of the most visible technologies to consumers are payment methods.
 As product designs trend toward simplicity and customization, carriers must think of innovative ways to provide payment options, even as their sales channels evolve.
 This article will provide a view of emerging trends from carriers and the key decision points influencing direction to embrace the digital economy.
 We will look primarily at personal insurance and life/wealth management insurance products.

 Customers Expect a Seamless Experience

 A fundamental paradigm of the current and future customer-base is the expectation of a seamless experience, from insurance product research, to enrollment and purchase.
 Established as the norm by retail industries, this expectation has now flowed through to insurance.

 Customers expect to conduct their own research, query their personal networks and make a purchasing decision without having to engage with a third party until the very end of the buying process, if at all.
 For insurance, this puts the agent in a new role with new expectations.
 When in need of more complex or wealth management products, customers conduct their own research prior to engaging an agent for quotes and enrollment.
 They expect to move from research to quote and then to enrollment without indeterminate wait times or extra hurdles and hoops.